-Billionaire behind Trump impeachment ads to bankroll Democrats for House
+Democrat donor to pump $30 million into winning House

-WASHINGTON (Reuters) - Billionaire environmental activist Tom Steyer, who has spent millions on national ads calling for the impeachment of President Donald Trump, will spend $30 million this year trying to help Democrats win control of the U.S. House of Representatives, he announced on Monday.
+WASHINGTON (Reuters) - Democrat Tom Steyer, who has spent millions on national ads calling for the impeachment of President Donald Trump, will spend $30 million this year trying to get members of his party elected to the U.S. House of Representatives to win control of the chamber from Republicans, he announced on Monday.

-The former hedge fund manager, who told reporters he will not personally run for office in 2018, said he will also continue his national campaign calling for impeachment.
+Steyer, who also said he will not personally run for office, added that he will also continue his national campaign calling for impeachment.

 “My fight is in removing Donald Trump from office and removing Donald Trump from power,” Steyer said.